Ballan, Victoria: Education

-There are 2 Primary Schools in Ballan.
-Ballan Primary School and St Brigid's Catholic Primary School.
-There is a Child Care Centre also functioning in town.
-For High School, students goes to Bacchus Marsh, Ballarat or Daylesford.
-There are Bus Services for students to these towns.
-There is a ongoing demand for allowing a High School in Ballan for years.
+There are two primary schools in Ballan: Ballan Primary School and St Brigid's Catholic Primary School.
+There is a child care centre also functioning in town.
+For high school, students go to Bacchus Marsh, Ballarat or Daylesford.
+There are bus services for students to these towns.
+There is an ongoing demand for allowing a high school in Ballan for years.

 Transport

 The Western Freeway bypasses the town, but is located nearby and connects Ballan to Melbourne in the east and Ballarat to the west.
 The main road into town, the Old Melbourne Road (Old Inglis Street), is also the main street.
-Another main roads are the Geelong - Ballan Road and Daylesford - Ballan Road.
+Other main roads are the Geelong - Ballan Road and Daylesford - Ballan Road.

-Ballan railway station is serviced by regular fast regional Ballarat V/Line rail service VLocity approximately hourly with a 1 hour journey to the state's regional railway hub Southern Cross station in Melbourne - or 20 minute journey to Ballarat.
+Ballan railway station is serviced by regular fast regional Ballarat V/Line rail service VLocity approximately hourly with a 1-hour journey to the state's regional railway hub Southern Cross station in Melbourne - or 20 minute journey to Ballarat.
 Being on the Serviceton line trains stopping at the station give Ballan access via Ballarat to regional services including the Ararat V/Line rail service, the Mildura line as far as Maryborough and connecting bus services.
 The town centre is only a three-block walk from the station.
-Train to Ballarat and Melbourne are running at a frequency of 20 minutes in Busy Times and 40 minutes in Normal Day Time starting from 4 in morning to 11 at Night.
+Trains to Ballarat and Melbourne are running at a frequency of 20 minutes in busy times and 40 minutes in normal day time starting from 4 in morning to 11 at night.

 VLine coaches also regularly stop in Ballan en route from Ballarat to Melbourne, and Ballarat Airport shuttle buses run from the Ballan Police Station Bus Stop to Melbourne Airport.
 Ballan Bus Lines also runs on all weekdays bus services to Daylesford (Hepburn Springs) and Gordon (Mount Egerton).

 Nearest major airports are Melbourne Airport and Avalon Airport.
 There is also a local taxi service based in Ballan.

 Sport

 The town has an Australian rules football team competing in the Central Highlands Football League.

 Ballan Brumbies Basketball Club was founded in 2017, playing in the Ballarat Basketball Association competitions.
-As of March 2018, the club fielded men's & ladies' senior teams, as well as 14 junior teams.
+As of July 2023, the club fielded four men's & ladies' senior teams, as well as 20 junior teams.
 The club's colours are white, royal blue & gold.

 The Ballan Cricket Club currently has 2 Senior and 3 Junior teams competing in the Ballarat Cricket Association.
 The seniors in BCA 2nd grade & One day C grade whilst the Juniors are U12 in the MJCA, U13 & U16 with the BCA.
 The club has been back with the BCA since the 2005/06 season after 14 years in the Daylesford & District Cricket Association.

 The Ballan Bowling Club currently fields three pennant teams in the Ballarat District Bowls Division.

 Golfers play at the Ballan Golf Club on Blow Court.

 Ballan Football Club is currently involved in the Central Highlands football netball league.
 They offer a chance for both junior footballers and netballers to play, as well as 2 senior football and 3 senior netball teams.